Ask Cheryl: Asking Wedding Guests to Pay for the Reception?

 Dear Kathy,

 Whatever the reception arrangements, I hope you enjoy celebrating this special day with your friend.
+I’ve learned that when a friend does something we disagree with, sometimes it’s best just to cheerfully go along with it.

 If you have questions or comments about gift giving, bridal shower, baby shower, or wedding etiquette, please comment below or email AskCheryl@RegistryFinder.com.

 Emails in this column are received from readers.
-Emails may be edited for spelling, length and grammar, or to remove sensitive information.
+Emails may be edited for spelling, length, and grammar or to remove sensitive information.
 However, we are careful not to alter the intent or content of the question.

-Cheryl Seidel is the founder and President of RegistryFinder.com, an intuitive search engine that helps gift givers quickly and easily find online registries for weddings, baby showers, graduations and more.
+Cheryl Seidel is the founder and President of RegistryFinder.com, an intuitive search engine that helps gift givers quickly and easily find online registries for weddings, baby showers, graduations, and more.

 By Cheryl Seidel